 There is an entrance fee for all of these attractions (see website links for details).
 If you’re likely to go to Sydney Aquarium, Sydney Zoo, Tower Eye or Madame Tussauds more than a couple of times, it makes sense to buy a Merlin Annual Pass, which gives you unlimited access for 12 months!

-One of the easiest things to do with kids on a rainy day in Sydney is heading to an indoor shopping centre.
-There’s nothing quite like driving into a multi-storey car park, and walking straight into an indoor shopping centre without the need for an umbrella.
+One of the easiest things to do with kids on a rainy day in Sydney is to head to an indoor shopping centre.
+There’s nothing quite like driving into a multi-storey car park and walking straight into an indoor shopping centre without the need for an umbrella.

 Even better, if you choose a shopping centre with a play area, it’s a win-win for the parent and the child.
 They can burn off a bit of energy, you can watch with a coffee (if you’re lucky)…. and you might have a chance of them sitting in the pram or trolley, or following you around when you need to shop.